Hegemonic stability theory: Long cycle theory

 George Modelski, who presented his ideas in the book, Long Cycles in World Politics (1987), is the chief architect of long cycle theory.
 In a nutshell, long cycle theory describes the connection between war cycles, economic supremacy, and the political aspects of world leadership.

 Long cycles, or long waves, offer interesting perspectives on global politics by permitting "the careful exploration of the ways in which world wars have recurred, and lead states such as Britain and the United States have succeeded each other in an orderly manner."
 Not to be confused with Simon Kuznets' idea of long-cycles, or long-swings, long cycles of global politics are patterns of past world politics.

 The long cycle, according to Dr. Dan Cox, is a period of time lasting approximately 70 to 100 years.
-At the end of that period, "the title of most powerful nation in the world switches hands.".
+At the end of that period, "the title of most powerful nation in the world switches hands."
 Modelski divides the long cycle into four phases.
 When periods of global war, which could last as much as one-fourth of the total long cycle, are factored in, the cycle can last from 87 to 122 years.

 Many traditional theories of international relations, including the other approaches to hegemony, believe that the baseline nature of the international system is anarchy.
 Modelski's long cycle theory, however, states that war and other destabilizing events are a natural product of the long cycle and larger global system cycle.
 They are part of the living processes of the global polity and social order.
 Wars are "systemic decisions" that "punctuate the movement of the system at regular intervals."
 Because "world politics is not a random process of hit or miss, win or lose, depending on the luck of the draw or the brute strength of the contestants," anarchy simply doesn't play a role.
 After all, long cycles have provided, for the last five centuries, a means for the successive selection and operation of numerous world leaders.

-Modeslki used to believe that long cycles were a product of the modern period.
+Modelski used to believe that long cycles were a product of the modern period.
 He suggests that the five long cycles, which have taken place since about 1500, are each a part of a larger global system cycle, or the modern world system.

 Under the terms of long cycle theory, five hegemonic long cycles have taken place, each strongly correlating to economic Kondratieff Waves (or K-Waves).
 The first hegemon would have been Portugal during the 16th century, then the Netherlands during the 17th century.
 Next, Great Britain served twice, first during the 18th century, then during the 19th century.
 The United States has been serving as hegemon since the end of World War II.

 The traditional view of long cycle theory has evolved somewhat, as Modelski now suggests that Northern and Southern Sung China, Venice and Genoa were each the dominant economic powers during medieval long cycles.
 However, he does not classify any of these states as world powers.
 Only when Portugal gained hegemony after 1500 is that distinction made.